 Characteristic of Rob Zombie’s films, there is a huge cast of cameos and bit parts from people who have some genre association:- a grown-up Danielle Harris who played Laurie Strode’s daughter in Halloween 4 and Halloween 5 plays one of Laurie’s friends; there are appearances from genre veterans like Brad Dorif as the sheriff; Richard Lynch as the school principal; Dee Wallace as Laurie’s stepmother; B movie veterans Clint Howard and Udo Kier as psychiatrists; Ken Foree from Dawn of the Dead (1978) as a truck driver that Michael Myers encounters in a bathroom stall; exploitation queen Sybil Danning as a nurse that gets killed; as well as Tom Towles, House of a 1000 Corpses‘s Sid Haig, even Monkees star Mickey Dolenz.

 Rob Zombie, Scout Taylor-Compton, Malcolm McDowell and most of those involved here returned for a sequel Halloween II (2009).
 Halloween III has been announced under director Patrick Lussier featuring a return performance from Scout Taylor-Compton.
-Halloween (2018) was a further sequel from Blumhouse, which was followed by Halloween Kills (2021) and Halloween Ends (2022), both featuring a return performance from Jamie Lee Curtis, and is to be followed by the upcoming Halloween Kills (2021).
+Halloween (2018) was a further sequel from Blumhouse, which was followed by Halloween Kills (2021) and Halloween Ends (2022), both featuring a return performance from Jamie Lee Curtis.
+Halloween: The Inside Story (2010) is a documentary about the making of the series.